sderaps/DMM/README.md

 WatchFaceStudio_1.6.10.exe for Wear OS Watch faces found Here: "

-## Warning!

-These watch face complications uses very specific glucodatahandler customization.
-Other customizations will "NOT" look right and the font will be tiny or oversized.
-You have my permission to download, alter and use the *.wfs file to fit your personal needs.

-*These Watch Faces Were created specifically because of Googles Wear OS Changes on Wear OS 5, making Watch Face Apps Currently Like Pujie Watch Faces no longer Compatible.

-** For older versions of Wear OS Watches, You also might be able to find a good watch face setups and a simple tutorial on my Youtube channel: Diabetic Masked Man , Link is at the Bottom in the "About Me" section of the Page.

 ## Summary
 Oversized watch faces for MDI Injections with Extra Large Complications for the visually impaired.
 Works with Dexcom G7, Xdrip+, Libre 3 and other CGMs supported by GlucoDataHandler Android App for the current (Galaxy watch 7 or Pixel Watch 3).
 The  Complications used are very specific to the watch face using  GlucodataHandler app on phone and watch.
 Installing the watch face on Wear OS 5 is a bit complicated, and you have to use WatchFaceStudio_1.7.9.exe or Higher program.
 You Load the *.wfs file and send it to watch via ADB using the Function "Run on Watch" in the Watch Face Studio PC Application.
 Detailed install instructions below.